 A solo practitioner, Myra Mossman, Esq. handles all aspects of complex appeals of major federal crimes.
 She has over fifteen years of appellate experience in all areas, including securities fraud, banking fraud, Hobbs Act armed robbery, money laundering, conspiracy to defraud the United States, bank robbery, drug offenses, income tax fraud, aggravated sexual assault of a minor, weapons, and sentencing concerns.

 Ms. Mossman has extensive experience in presenting oral argument, with an appearance before the United States Supreme Court and numerous appearances in the Ninth Circuit.
 Myra prevailed in a Special Appointment from an appeal arising in the District of Guam and in other Ninth Circuit published opinions.
 She has successfully invalidated appeal waivers.
 Her clients were awarded remands to the federal district court to reduce the amount of restitution in a number of decisions.
+President Obama granted clemency to one of her clients based on the same legal argument raised on appeal.
 Myra has succeeded against the IRS in a number of claims.

 Ms. Mossman is admitted to the Michigan Bar, Sixth and Ninth Circuit Court of Appeals, United States Tax Court and the United States Supreme Court, as well as in Canada.
 She is an active member of the Federal Bar Association.

 United States v.
 Carlos Dominguez-Benitez, 542 U.S. 74 (2004)(Plain error review of change of plea hearing).